the-foundation-stack/.github/README.md

 Foundation - the monorepo
 The home of all current work.
 Project #1 inside it:
 OCAS - Open Charity API Standard
-A vendor-neutral OpenAPI 3.1 specification any charity can adopt to expose donations, subscriptions, campaigns, receipts and tax-relief declarations in a standard shape.
+A vendor - neutral OpenAPI 3.1 specification any charity can adopt to expose donations, subscriptions, campaigns, receipts and tax-relief declarations in a standard shape.
 First-class support for Gift Aid, US 501(c)(3), Canadian CRA, Australian DGR and seven more international schemes, alongside Zakat (with 8 Asnaf categories), Sadaqah, Waqf, Qurbani, Aqiqah, Fidya, Kaffarah, and interest purification.
 Status: draft v0.1

 How to get involved